-Tap the title bar.
-A hidden affordance as a shortcut.
+Tap the title bar!
+A hidden affordance as a shortcut, zips you back to home screen.

-Great to have, but no way to know about it unless you stumble on it, or someone tells you.
+That's great to have, but no way to know about it unless you stumble on it, or someone tells you.
 No documentation, it's hidden.
-Twitter does similar.